 Muslim women have won a great number of medals in the Olympics beginning in 1984 with Moroccan runner Nawal Al-Mutawakil who achieved the first gold for Arab Muslim women in the history of the Olympics.
-The achievements of Muslim women continued with Syrian runner Ghada Shuaa in Atlanta 1996, and the list goes on to include other champions, such as Egyptian gymnast Hedaya Malak and weightlifter Sarah Ahmed Saeed in Rio de Janeiro.
-Moreover, in the fencing event, Ibtihaj Muhammad, was the first Muslim-American to wear the hijab to participate in the Olympic Games in Rio de Janeiro 2016.
+The achievements of Muslim women continued with Syrian runner Ghada Shuaa in Atlanta in 1996, and the list goes on to include other champions, such as Egyptian gymnast Hedaya Malak and weightlifter Sarah Ahmed Saeed in Rio de Janeiro.
+Moreover, in the fencing event, Ibtihaj Muhammad was the first Muslim-American to wear the hijab to participate in the Olympic Games in Rio de Janeiro 2016.

 The 45-year-old Aida Mohammed, born in Budapest to a Syrian father and Hungarian mother, has qualified to compete in foil at the Tokyo Olympics and was the first Muslim woman of Arab origin to carry the Hungarian flag at the Olympics.

 Aida Mohamed has not missed the Olympics since 1996, as she participated in 6 consecutive editions, from the Atlanta to the Rio de Janeiro Games in 2016.
-She has earned one silver medal and six bronze in individual foil at world championships, and a team gold at the 2007 European championships.
+She has earned one silver medal and six bronze in individual foil at world championships, and team gold at the 2007 European championships.
 But she has never managed to reach the podium at the Olympics.

 Aida, who is left-handed, competes in foil, using a lighter and more flexible weapon than the rigid épée.
 She is currently ranked 29th in the world in her category by the World Fencing Federation.

 Aida owes her credit to the physical education teacher in her primary school who believed in her talent and ability to compete in the sport of fencing.